 Don’t Underestimate The Importance of Kitchens and Bathrooms

-Choosing to build a brand new two storey home is an exciting time with so many fun decisions to make like the floorplan, elevation and finishes.
+Choosing to build a brand new home is an exciting time with so many fun decisions to make like the floorplan, elevation and finishes.
 If you tend to get a little overwhelmed by big projects, you can choose to build a standard plan and just focus on what matters to you.

 There are two rooms in your home that you can generally count on to have the biggest impact on the family.
 The kitchen, and the bathroom.
 But why?
 Read on.